RACV Logo

 Day 6: Ollantaytambo

 This morning, travel through the Sacred Valley to Ollantaytambo, passing maize crops and fertile terraces carved into the valley walls.
 Visit the AMA Restaurant in Urubamba – this cafe provides employment opportunities and job training for single mothers throughout the Sacred Valley.
 Enjoy a snack and learn how this inclusive enterprise focuses on economic growth, gender equality and the support of vulnerable communities.
-Then venture further into the Sacred Valley to meet the Willoq community and gain a greater insight into the local lifestyle and visit a local workshop where you’ll learn about traditional textile techniques that are used by the community – you’ll even have the chance to make your own bracelet with the local women.
+Then venture further into the Sacred Valley to meet the Willoq community and gain greater insight into the local lifestyle.
+Visit a local workshop where you’ll learn about traditional textile techniques that are used by the community – you’ll even have the chance to make your own bracelet with the local women.
 Sit down for a festive pachamanca lunch.
-Continue to Ollantaytambo – a magnificent example of Inca urban planning and the perfect warm up for Machu Picchu.
-Explore Ollantaytambo's archaeological site with an expert local guide who will discuss the evidence of the Incas' engineering skills in the ruins of ancient aqueducts, irrigation canals, dams, terraces and centres of worship dedicated to Pachamama (Mother Earth).
+Continue to Ollantaytambo – a magnificent example of Inca urban planning and the perfect warm-up for Machu Picchu.
+Explore Ollantaytambo’s archaeological site with an expert local guide who will discuss the evidence of the Incas’ engineering skills in the ruins of ancient aqueducts, irrigation canals, dams, terraces and centres of worship dedicated to Pachamama (Mother Earth).

-Day 7: Aguas Calientes - Machu Picchu
+Day 7: Aguas Calientes

 Day 8: Cusco